CuriousOne23/WhenMathPrays/docs/PRINCIPLES.md

 # Principles (UREP Foundations)

+## The 3L's: Listen → Life → Love

+The methodology behind WhenMathPrays rests on three foundational movements:

+**Listen** — Let the problem breathe on its own.
+Don't force solutions.
+Give space for the truth to reveal itself.

+**Life** — Watch the solution emerge naturally.
+Let it show you its own structure.

+**Love** — The mathematics prays when you honor what it becomes.

+This isn't just philosophy — it's how UREP was discovered, refined, and simplified.
+When complexity accumulates, we return to listening.
+When terms feel cluttered, we let them speak.
+When the equation resists, we give it space.
+And it shows us what it needed all along.

+---

 This document provides scaffolding for defining and refining principles in UREP.
 Each principle should be modular, inspectable, and testable.
 The formulization of UREP applies across **love, hate, and grief**, with appropriate redefinitions of `gamma_self` and relational variables.